lambdaisland/kaocha-cljs/README.md

 ### Kaocha's execution model

-Most ClojureScript testing tools work by building a big blob of JavaScript which contains both the compiled tests and a test runner, and then handing that over to a JavaScript runtime.
+Most ClojureScript testing tools work by building a big blob of JavaScript that contains both the compiled tests and a test runner, and then handing that over to a JavaScript runtime.

-Kaocha however enforces a specific execution model on all its test types.
+Kaocha, however, enforces a specific execution model on all its test types.

 ```
 [config] --(load)--> [test-plan] --(run)--> [result]
 ```

-Starting from a test configuration (e.g. `tests.edn`) Kaocha will recursively `load` the tests, building up a hierarchical test plan.
+Starting from a test configuration (e.g., `tests.edn`) Kaocha will recursively `load` the tests, building up a hierarchical test plan.
 For instance `clojure.test` will have a test suite containing test namespaces containing test vars.